 The quality of our work is at the heart of our organisation, and we invest significant and increasing resources in its continuous enhancement across all of our businesses.
-This investment is targeted into many different areas, including training (technical, ethical and behavioural), methodologies, adding resources in key areas and exploring new ways of delivering our work.
+This investment is targeted into many different areas, including training (technical, ethical and behavioural), methodologies, adding resources in key areas, in particular increasing real-time assurance support and exploring new ways of delivering our work.
 Each investment reflects a common determination to understand the factors that drive quality and identify opportunities for enhancement.

-We are also investing heavily in new technology to drive continuous improvement in the capabilities and effectiveness of all of our services.
+We're also investing heavily in new technology to drive continuous improvement in the capabilities and effectiveness of all of our services.

-We are proud to have been the first of the global professional services networks to have published its internal audit quality inspection results.
-It is very important that we are transparent about both the efforts that we are making to enhance quality, and also the results and the impact that these efforts are having.
+We're proud to have been the first of the global professional services networks to have published its internal audit quality inspection results.
+It's very important that we're transparent about both the efforts that we're making to enhance quality, and also the results and the impact that these efforts are having.
 The publication of this data by our network over the last few years, along with public discourse on the subject of the audit, has quite rightly put an increasing focus on the issue of audit quality, which we discuss in detail in this report.